UPPMAX/HPC-python/docs/day1/load_run_packages.rst

    - Installation of Python packages can be done either with **PYPI** or **Conda**
    - You install own packages with the ``pip install`` command (This is the recommended way on HPC2N)
-   - At UPPMAX and LUNARC Conda is also available (See Conda section)
+   - At UPPMAX, LUNARC, and NSC Conda is also available (See Conda section)